gibatekpro/ECommerceStore/README.md

 ## Description

-This project provides provides a Restful Service for an E-Commerce websites.
+This project provides provides a Restful Service for an E-Commerce website.
 It simulates the purchase of items on a pre-populated database

 A .NET Core (C#) RESTful backend service with the following features: